-Past DCR Trail Signage and Marking
+Current DCR Trail Marking

-DCR properties and divisions have historically used a variety of different types of trail signage and marking systems from plastic blazes that designate trail uses, to painted or routed trailhead signs, to aluminum trail rules signs, to numbered intersections.
-These quidelines standardized trail signage and marking standards across the agency to improve trail management and user safety, enhance the users' recreational experience, and help create a positive agency trails identity.
+As noted in the introduction, DCR properties and divisions have historically used a variety of different types of trail signage and marking systems from plastic blazes that designate trail uses, to painted or routed trailhead signs, to aluminum trail rules signs, to numbered intersections.
+This section proposes trail signage and marking standards that will help improve trail management and user safety, enhance the users' recreational experience, and help create a positive agency trails identity.
+While achieving these standards may take years to realize, working toward them incrementally over time is an important goal.

-Why Consistent Signage is Critical
+Why Strive for Consistent Signage?

-Appropriate trail signs and markings provide information, keep people from getting lost, and contribute to a positive user experience.
+Appropriate trail signs and markings provide information, enhance safety, and contribute to a positive user experience.
 Trail signage is perhaps our most important form of communication with our users, as signs are the message they see every time they visit.
 Consistent signage, both within DCR facilities and between similar types of facilities, enhances safety, creates a positive trail identity, helps meets user expectations, and contributes to the public's support for trails.

-The broad objectives of DCR's trail signage are to:
+The broad objectives of DCR's trail signage should be to:

 - 1. Provide consistent positive exposure of the trail system to attract users - 2.
-Educate the user about trails, rules, etiquette and destinations - 3.
+Educate the user about trails and trail uses - 3.
 Reassure / ensure that the user is on the right trail and will not get lost - 4.
 Control trail usage, reduce conflicts, and create safer, more enjoyable, and environmentally friendly recreational experiences